iacoposk8/Map-Interface/README.md

     	center: [-74.2598756,40.6976701]
     });
     </script>
-new Map return a mapboxgl.Map object
+in this case map.map is a mapboxgl.Map object

 ## Method
 | Method | Params | Description |